Skip to Content

 What Is Tako?

-Tako is the Hawaiian word for octopus.
+Tako is the Japanese word for octopus.

-So tako = octopus!
+Tako = octopus!

 This recipe calls for already cooked tako/octopus.
 You can find this at many supermarkets.
 We can even get it at Costco Hawaii.